September 27, 2024

 The call came from our friend, Margarida, a Spotsylvania Sheriff’s deputy and former Marine.
 Our county’s oldest living veteran, 104-year-old Fred Moufang, had begun hospice care and wanted nothing more than to spend time with other Marines.

 Margarida met Fred two years ago when he was honored during the sheriff’s annual Veterans Day celebration.
-She and Fred have been friends ever since.
+They have been friends ever since.

-Though Fred has never been one to share details of his time in the Pacific theater during World War II, he is immensely proud of being a Marine.
-I can understand the unspoken kinship he feels with others who’ve served, despite the generations that separate us.
+Though Fred had never been one to share details of his time in the Pacific theater during World War II, he was immensely proud of being a Marine.
+I can understand the unspoken kinship he felt with others who’ve served, despite the generations that separated us.

-Margarida asked if we’d like to join her for a visit with Fred this week.
-It would, of course, be an honor.
+When Margarida asked if we’d like to visit Fred with her, I didn’t hesitate.
+What an honor.

-I brought along Maverick, a 19-month-old golden retriever who will soon graduate as a service dog for another Marine who served in Iraq and Afghanistan.
+I brought along Maverick, a 19-month-old golden retriever who will soon graduate as a service dog for another Marine, this one who served in Iraq and Afghanistan.

 Spotsylvania Sheriff’s Deputy Margarida Figueroa is friends with Fred Moufang, a 104-year-old veteran of World War II.

-I can see that, like the Pyramids of Egypt, time had taken its toll on this old Marine, withering away the rough exterior to expose a gentler side of the man.
+After such a long and fulfilling life, Fred was slipping away.
+I could see that, like the Pyramids of Egypt, time had taken its toll on this old Marine, withering away the rough exterior to expose a gentler side of the man.
 His eyes took in each of us, including Maverick, as if he was searching his vast memory to remember us rather than wondering who we were.

 We were just Marines, visiting a fellow Marine.